modular/modular/LLCL/docs/LLCLRuntime.md

 ### Designed for non-blocking work

-Implementations of `WorkQueue` are allowed to assume that no work items submitted to the queue may block (e.g. on I/O).
+Implementations of `WorkQueue` are allowed to assume that no work items submitted to the queue may block (for example on I/O).
 This allows a much simpler implementation approach and allows more efficient use of the machine.
 For an exploration of the issues involved here, please see [detailed document on non-blocking work queues](WorkQueueNonblocking.md).